NefelEdu-Academic/Programming-Basics-March-FT-2025/README.md

-# Web-Fun-March-FT-2025
+# Programming-Basics-March-FT-2025

-# Welcome to Instructor Ghada GitHUB Repo
+# Welcome to Instructor Ghada GitHub Repo

-## clone / fork this repo, then`git pull` to get the latest changes
+## clone/fork this repo, then ' git pull ` to get the latest changes

 <br />